 The department grants 3 credits for a score of 5 on the AP Biology exam.
 Placement is determined by the department.
 Students with a 5 on the AP are encouraged to take BIOL UN2005 INTRO BIO I: BIOCHEM,GEN,MOLEC and BIOL UN2006 INTRO BIO II:CELL BIO,DEV/PHYS, but are not required to do so.
-For details, visit https://www.biology.columbia.edu/pages/first-year-students-and-prospective-students-faq
+For details, read the FAQ.